JosephMossman/Splunk_SOC_Assignment/README.md

 You have been provided two logs files of suspicious activity:

-- One for a Windows server.
+- One for a Windows Server.

    - [Windows Server Attack Logs](Resources/windows_server_attack_logs.csv)

-- One for an Apache web server.
+- One for an Apache Web Server.

    - [Apache Attack Logs](Resources/apache_attack_logs.txt)

 ### Windows Server Logs